haiku/website/content/blog/animortis/_my_first_week_in_haiku.md

 And [here’s a link](https://www.haiku-os.org/community/getting-involved/) to the volunteer opportunities we’re looking to fill.
 We could really use adventurous programmers and volunteers looking for a chance to stand out.

 Get in on the ground floor.
-Help Haiku become the first non-Unix, open-source OS to make it to 1.0 and beyond.
+Help Haiku become the best non-Unix, open-source OS to make it to 1.0 and beyond.